Micha361/framework-converter/README.md

 *framework-converter*

-With this web app, you can upload a folder containing your web application, and it will be converted into a framework of youre choice.
-Simply submit your folder, and you'll get it back fully transformed into the framework structure you selected.
+Welcome to the *framework-converter* project!
+This web application is designed to simplify the process of converting your existing web applications into different frameworks.
+By uploading a folder containing your web application, you can effortlessly transform it into the framework of your choice.
+Our tool ensures that your application is restructured and optimized according to the selected framework's best practices, saving you time and effort in manual conversion.
+Whether you're migrating to a new framework or just exploring different options, *framework-converter* provides a seamless and efficient solution.